The Ten Commandments (1923 film): The story

-Now out of money, Dan learns that a muckraker tabloid has threatened to expose his operation.
-His business partner recommends a $25,000 bribe to stop publication, but lacking the funds, Dan instead attempts suicide – his partner stops the attempt, solely because he refuses to take the fall alone, and demands the money.
-He goes to Sally's brothel to take back a set of expensive pearls he gave her, but Sally refuses and reveals herself to have smuggled herself into the country from Molokai through a contraband jute shipment and is thus infected with leprosy, thus likely infecting Dan as well.
-In a rage, he kills Sally and attempts to flee to Mexico on a motorboat (the S.S.
-Defiance), but rough weather sends him off course and he crashes into a rocky island.
-His dead body is seen among the wreckage.
+Now out of money, Dan learns a muckraker tabloid threatens to expose his operation.
+His business partner recommends a $25,000 bribe to stop publication, but lacking the funds, Dan instead attempts suicide – his partner stops him, solely because he refuses to take the fall alone, and demands the money.
+He goes to Sally's brothel to take back expensive pearls he gave her, but Sally refuses, revealing she smuggled herself into the country from Molokai through a contraband jute shipment and is thus infected with leprosy, likely infecting Dan as well.
+In a rage, he kills Sally and attempts to flee to Mexico on a motorboat (Defiance), but rough weather sends him off course and he crashes into a rocky island.
+His dead body is among the wreckage.
 Mary, fearing herself also infected, stops by John's office to say goodbye, but John insists on taking her in.
-As he reads Mary the New Testament story of Jesus healing the lepers (re-enacted on screen, with Jesus shown only from behind), a light shows Mary's hands not to be scarred at all, and that her perceived scars had disappeared in the light – a metaphor for the healing salvation of Christ.
+As he reads Mary the New Testament story of Jesus healing the lepers (re-enacted on screen, with Jesus shown only from behind), a light shows Mary's hands not to be scarred at all, and that her perceived scars had disappeared in the light.

-Throughout the film, the visual motif of the tablets of the commandments appears in the sets, with a particular commandment appearing on them when it is relevant to the story.
+Throughout the film, the visual motif of the commandments' tablets appears in the sets, with a particular commandment appearing on them when relevant to the story.